SignatureBeef/Open-Terraria-API/README.md

 ## Terraria support
 Server assemblies used in the patching process are freely available at [Terraria's website](http://terraria.org).

 If you intend to patch a client version, you must own an existing copy of Terraria and have it installed in the default path of your machine.
-The [OTAPI Project](https://github.com/DeathCradle/Open-Terraria-API/) does not host or contain the original source file so it will side load itself into the existing installation.
+The [OTAPI Project](https://github.com/DeathCradle/Open-Terraria-API/) does not host or contain the original source file so it will extract files from and patch your existing installation.

-Client installers will install OTAPI to a new directory within the existing Terraria directory, and it will then backup and patch your existing launch scripts; giving us the ability to switch between a vanilla environment or the default OTAPI modded environment.

 All OTAPI builds support C#/lua/js scripts via plugins, however you may need to install the additional ModFramework module plugins if you use this in another project.